 In 2019, we implemented a small project in partnership with the Liberia Peace Building Office and the Embassy of Ireland in Liberia, which focused on creation of different evidence-based publications that are thematic and digestible, as well as conducting qualitative fieldwork to calibrate a wide range of indicators that can measure employability and financial literacy.
 These resulted domestication of SDG5 (Gender Equality) and SDG16 (Justice and Strong Institutions) targets in Liberia by matching different SCORE indicators to the targets, as well as the development of SCORE Employability and Financial Literacy Frameworks that helped expand the SCORE Content Framework further.
 Read more about our frameworks under the "What we do" tab.

-Most recently, we have launched the third wave of SCORE Liberia (2020) in partnership with the Liberia Peace Building Office and UNDP, to continue supporting the evidence needs of the Liberian Government and to support the monitoring and evaluation of Pro-Poor Agenda for Prosperity and Development.
+SeeD launched the third wave of SCORE Liberia (2020) in partnership with the Liberia Peace Building Office and UNDP, to continue supporting the evidence needs of the Liberian Government and to support the monitoring and evaluation of Pro-Poor Agenda for Prosperity and Development.